marionettejs/backbone.marionette/docs/events.class.md

 ### `detach` and `before:detach` events

-Relects when the `el` of a view is detached from the DOM.
+Reflects when the `el` of a view is detached from the DOM.
 These events will not trigger when a view is re-rendered as the `el` itself does not change.

 `before:detach` is the ideal event to clean up any external DOM listeners such as `jQuery` plugins